 ON THIS PAGE: You will find information about how many people are diagnosed with an HIV/AIDS-related cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.